kstenerud/virtual-builders/README.md

     ./build.sh samba -n shared -m /mnt/myshare:great-stuff:w

-Look at the `README.md` files inside the `builders` subdirs for more information about each virtual environment.
+Look at the `README.md` files inside the `machine-builders` subdirs for more information about each virtual environment.